adviks/brcrt/README.md

-# Landing page for taar.in
+# Landing page for bureaucrat.xyz